Working in the U.S.

 In the United States, a Social Security number (SSN) is a 9-digit number issued to citizens and eligible non-citizens.
 Its primary

-until you provide them with your SSN.
+provide them with your SSN.

 To apply for a SSN, bring the following documents to the Social Security Office, located

 - A letter from your employer, on company letterhead, stating the job title, work hours, start

 - A letter from your the International Student Services Office confirming your eligibility

 - Your passport, F-1 visa and I-94 number.